grandma-collaboration/grandma-cookbook/doc2/Types_Alerts_4.md

     - Objects with |_**b**_| > 30° are generally far from the plane and are considered to be in the galactic halo or extragalactic.

 Basically, if the galactic latitude _**b**_ is low (near 0°), the detection is likely in the galactic plane.
 For higher _**b**_, the object is outside the plane.

+## 4.4 Responding to GRBs (Gamma-Ray Bursts)

+When responding to GRB alerts, the following factors are crucial:

+1. **Focus on GRBs reported by Swift**:
+   - GRBs reported by **Swift** should be prioritized over those reported by **Fermi**, as Fermi alerts are not ingested into SkyPortal.
+   - **ZTF follow-up** nor **SkyPortal** are automated for Fermi GRBs.
+They should not be prioritized for follow-up.

+2. **Look for Potential Counterparts**:
+   - Always check if there is a potential counterpart reported by external instruments or teams.
+   - If a counterpart is reported, verify the localization accuracy.
+     - If the localization is within a few arcseconds and reported by instruments like **Swift** or **SVOM**, these are high-priority alerts, and follow-up observations should be requested.

+3. **Handling GRBs Without Counterparts**:
+   - If no counterpart is reported for a GRB, it becomes difficult to justify observations.
+In these cases, asking telescopes to observe may not be productive, as there would be no clear target to point to.